philiplinden/spacetime/README.md

 # clocss-abm
 an Agent-Based Model of Heterogeneous Lunar Networks for the Cislunar Open Clock Synchronization System (CLOCSS)

-## Abstract
-This project aims to use agent-based modeling and simulations to explore how network topology and time synchronization evolve in a growing lunar ecosystem.
-Modeling how the approach may be used in practice and at scale informs decisions about how to architect a robust cislunar PNT system that scales with the population.
+`clocss-abm` employs Agent-Based Modeling to examine lunar networks in the Cislunar Open Clock Synchronization System.
+It focuses on how network topology and time synchronization evolve in a growing lunar ecosystem, evaluating both centralized and decentralized Positioning, Navigation, and Timing (PNT) service network configurations.
+The Agent-Based Model includes Transmitters, Receivers, and Peers, simulating their movement, clock drift, and interactions.
+Key metrics for assessment encompass accuracy, availability, continuity, interoperability, cost, and signal integrity.
+Motivated by advancements in space technologies and the increase in lunar missions, the project advocates for a resilient peer-to-peer design that accommodates diverse cislunar ecosystems.
+The study aims to predict system performance relative to interconnected assets and considers interoperability with other missions, including the definition of a Lunar Reference Frame.

 # Instructions
 ```shell